Newspaper endorsements in the 2015 Canadian federal election

 This is a tally of newspaper and magazine endorsements in the 2015 Canadian federal election.
 Endorsements are organized by ownership and/or publisher, as the owner sometimes sets the endorsement policy of the paper, occasionally overriding the editorial board.

 Endorsing the Conservative Party

+Postmedia

+Management at Postmedia Network, the largest newspaper chain in Canada, ordered its individual assets to endorse the Conservatives, as traditionally is the owner's prerogative.
+Andrew Coyne resigned as editor of editorials and comment for the National Post after being denied permission by Postmedia executives to publish a column dissenting from the paper's endorsement of the Conservatives.